 But whether you prefer a lower cost or instant speed, the effect remains constant, dealing X damage to each creature with flying and each player.
 Not only is this a solid anti-flying countermeasure, it's one of few green spells to directly damage opponents (and you), offering a red-like potential finisher.

 9. Emerald Charm

-For just one mana and with instant speed, Emerald Charm lets you choose one of three effects.
+For just one mana and with instant speed, Emerald Charm chooses one of three effects.
 You can either untap a permanent, destroy an enchantment, or have a creature lose flying until end of turn.
 Both the first and third abilities can catch attacking flyers off-guard; untap a reach unit for a surprise blocker, or simply have the attacker lose flying to let anyone block them.

 8. Jagged-Scar Archers

 Perfect for tribal decks, Jagged-Scar's power and toughness become equal to the number of elves you control; counting herself, that should be at least 1/1.
 Swarm elves to skyrocket her stats, then put them to good use with her tap effect, dealing damage to a creature with flying equal to Jagged-Scar's power.